labgrid-project/labgrid/doc/configuration.rst

 USBStorageDriver
 ~~~~~~~~~~~~~~~~
-A USBStorageDriver allows access to a USB stick or similar local or
+A :any:`USBStorageDriver` allows access to a USB stick or similar local or
 remote device.

 Binds to: